-This was the first Trumpington Local History Group meeting to be held at The Clay Farm Centre, one of a handful of pre-launch events in the Centre, before it open ed to the public on 4 April 2018.
-We are very grateful to the Centre for its support in organising this meeting.
+This was the first Trumpington Local History Group meeting to be held at The Clay Farm Centre, one of a handful of pre-launch events in the Centre, before it opened to the public on 4 April 2018.
+We were very grateful to the Centre for its support in organising this meeting.

 There is information on the Local History and TRA websites about: